I Tried Facial Massaging for a Month and Loved the Results

 At the beginning of my month-long facial massage journey, I wasn’t quite sure what to expect.
-I had read some reviews online about some of the possible skin-care benefits of frequent facial massaging, but I didn’t want to get my hopes up about visible results just yet.
-Regardless of my skepticism, I was definitely looking forward to practicing one of my favorite skin-care techniques on the regular.
+I had read some reviews online about some of the possible skincare benefits of frequent facial massaging, but I didn’t want to get my hopes up about visible results just yet.
+Regardless of my skepticism, I was definitely looking forward to practicing one of my favorite skincare techniques on the regular.

-Within just a few days of practicing a nightly facial massage routine, I started noticing that my surface of my skin was absorbing the moisturizer and facial oil quicker than usual.
-By the end of the week, facial massaging had become the highlight of my nighttime skin-care routine.
+Within just a few days of practicing a nightly facial massage routine, I started noticing that the surface of my skin was absorbing the moisturizer and facial oil quicker than usual.
+By the end of the week, facial massaging had become the highlight of my nighttime skincare routine.
 Not only was I starting to see small results, the tension in my face muscles began to melt away and my complexion appeared — and felt — less stressed and more relaxed, too.

 For week three, I decided to switch things up product-wise and give pure facial oil a try (as opposed to the moisturizer and facial oil mixture I was using before).
 What I loved about using only facial oil was how easy it was to glide the facial massager over my complexion and how comforted and nourished my skin felt afterwards.

 By the end of the week, I noticed a natural-looking glow on the surface of my skin and the puffy, tired-looking skin around my eyes appeared less noticeable.
 In addition, my face muscles were starting to feel less tense than they had the weeks before and my skin seemed more supple and smooth looking.
 Don’t already have a facial oil that you love?
 We share a roundup of some of our favorites here.